BabushkaBoi01/phyton-echo-server/README.md

 # phyton-echo-server
-This is just an updated version of the phython-socket-programming that runs a loop till the client types in exit to disconnected from the server
+This is just an updated version of the phython-socket-programming that runs a loop till the client types in exit to disconnect from the server